 Now here’s the thing with IBS pain.

 Your brain and your gut are very closely linked, and what happens to one will impact the other.
 So if you start to tense up and your thoughts start to spiral, you’ll actually set off your body’s stress response.
 And this stress response can in fact trigger gut issues.
 So unfortunately what you’re doing is actually creating more of what you don’t want, which is triggering further pain and IBS symptoms.

 So instead, when you start to become aware of gut sensations I want you to breathe.

 Also become aware of your thoughts.
-Now this is something I teach inside my program The Calm Gut Method, but becoming aware of your thoughts and changing those thoughts to more helpful ones is a very effective strategy when it comes to pain.
+Now this is something I teach inside my online IBS gut-directed hypnotherapy programs, but becoming aware of your thoughts and changing those thoughts to more helpful ones is a very effective strategy when it comes to pain.

 Due to the spotlight effect and the way that your brain intensifies whatever it is focused on, it is vital that you learn how to change your focus and distract yourself when you feel the initial onset of stomach pain.